-In order to give you a better sense of exactly what that consulting firm interviewer is thinking about as he pushes and prods you through the case question, WetFeet has developed the Judge's Scorecard (aka The Consulting Interview Evaluation Form).
+To give you a better sense of exactly what that consulting firm interviewer is thinking about as he pushes and prods you through the case question, WetFeet has developed the Judge's Scorecard (aka the Consulting Interview Evaluation Form).
 Think of the scorecard as the tool your interviewer is using to evaluate you.
-Just in case you're wondering, this is a generic form developed by WetFeet, based upon material used by several different firms.
+Just in case you're wondering, this is a generic form developed by WetFeet, based on material used by several different firms.
 Naturally, each firm will have its own approach.

 Consulting Interview Evaluation Form

-Candidate Name: Date:

-School: Round:
+Ca ndidate: Round:

+Da nte: Interviewer:

-Interviewer: Case Used:
+Sc hool: Case Used:

-Ratings: Please assign a rating for each category and an overall rating at the bottom.
-I = Excellent/Good 2 = Average/Neutral 3 = Poor/Unsatisfactory
+Ratings: Please assign a rating for each category and an overall rating at the bottom. $1 = \text{Excellent/Good}$ $2 = \text{Average/Neutral}$ $3 = \text{Poor/Unsatisfactory}$

-Rating Skill Category Comments Analytical Skills Comfortable with numbers?
+Rating Skill Category Comments

+Analytical Skills

+Comfortable with numbers?

 Identifies key issues?

-Identifies appropriate frameworks?
+Identifies appropriate framew orks?

 Follows a logical approach?

+Problem-Solving Skills

-Problem-Solving Skills Intellectual curiosity?
+Intellectual curiosity?

 Breaks problem into parts?

-Draws on previous experience?
+Draws on previous experience 9?

 Out-of-the-box thinking?
+Re esults Orientation

-Results Orientation Starts with issues that provide leverage?
-Uses realistic, doable approaches?
+Starts with issues that provide e leverage?

+Uses realistic, doable approach ches?

 Focuses on actionable items?

-Listening Skills Listens carefully to problem?
-Asks questions when necessary?
-Presentation/Communication Skills Clear and to the point?
-Credible?
-Responds well to questions/challenges?
-Effective use of analogies and examples? , Personal Attributes Intelligence Maturity Integrity Common sense Team player High energy Fit with Culture
+Listening Skills

+Listens carefully to problem?

+Asks questions when necessar ary?